How does Sanford Consortium for Regenerative Medicine operate?

 Sanford Consortium for Regenerative Medicine is a California non-profit corporation and a 501(c)(3) exempt organization.

-It operates as a “collaboratory” that brings together under one roof scientists from five world-class research institutions – the La Jolla Institute for Allergy and Immunology, the Salk Institute for Biological Studies, Sanford Burnham Prebys Medical Discovery Institute, The Scripps Research Institute, and the University of California, San Diego.
+It operates as a “collaboratory” that brings together under one roof scientists from five world-class research institutions – the La Jolla Institute for Allergy and Immunology, the Salk Institute for Biological Studies, Sanford Burnham Prebys Medical Discovery Institute, Scripps Research, and the University of California, San Diego.
 These stem cell scientists are working side-by-side, conducting multi-disciplinary, basic research that is envisioned to translate discoveries into clinical cures.

 How will this facility benefit San Diego?

 Sanford Consortium for Regenerative Medicine strengthens San Diego’s leadership position in the global life sciences